activecat/dating-website-django/README.md

 - Front-end: HTML5 / CSS / Pure JavaScript
 - Database: sqlite3 (will migrate to PostgreSQL)

-Also join our Facebook group at https://web.facebook.com/groups/builddating
+Remember to join our Facebook group at https://web.facebook.com/groups/builddating

-Year 2021